stanfordaigroup/stanfordai.group/src/pages/about/index.md

 path: "/about"
 date: "2017-07-12T17:12:33.962Z"
 title: "About"
-subtitle: "SAIG is community to engage with artificial intelligence, right now. 👇"
+subtitle: "The Stanford AI Group (SAIG) is community to engage with artificial intelligence, right now. 👇"
 ---

-Stanford AI Group (SAIG) is a student organization at Stanford to connect students with opportunities in the growing field of Artificial Intelligence.
+SAIG is a student organization at Stanford to connect students with opportunities in the growing field of Artificial Intelligence.
+We host ethical discussions and bring in industry leaders in data science and machine learning to talk about the future of AI in health, education, and research.

+SAIG also holds technical workshops for Stanford students to gain exposure to the most modern machine learning frameworks and experience working with various statistical learning models.

 [Our constitution is publicly available 📜](https://orgsync.com/home/521).